laurirasanen/tempus_recommend/README.md

 Map classification ported from a jupyter notebook implementation by [Yoeri Poels](https://github.com/yoeripoels).

 Gives maps a similarity value by comparing top 50 times on every map and class.
 Recommends maps to players based on their existing top times.
-Only works for players who have top 50 times on Tempus.
+Player specific recommendations only work for players who have top 50 times on Tempus.

 ## Github pages

-Current implementation is hosted at [laurirasanen.github.io/tempus_recommend](https://rasanen.dev/tempus_recommend).
+Current implementation is hosted at [https://rasanen.dev/tempus_recommend](https://rasanen.dev/tempus_recommend).

-You can also navigate directly to `laurirasanen.github.io/tempus_recommend/recommend/<player_id>/<class_id>`, where class id is 3 for soldier or 4 for demoman.
+You can also navigate directly to `https://rasanen.dev/tempus_recommend/player/<player_id>/<class_id>`, where class id is 3 for soldier or 4 for demoman.

 You can find your player id over at [tempus2.xyz](https://tempus2.xyz) as a part of the url after searching for a player.